National September 11 Memorial & Museum, New York

 The Foundation Hall is an austere space, equipped with unobtrusive information panels, touch-screens, and video-projections, which help contextualize the heart-breaking artifacts on view.

-Opened in 2016, Rendering the Unthinkable: Artists Respond to 9/11 presents artworks – videos, drawings, sculptures, and painting – by thirteen artists from New York City who, though their art, memorialize and react to the September 11 tragedy,
+Opened in 2016, Rendering the Unthinkable: Artists Respond to 9/11 presents artworks – videos, drawings, sculptures, and painting – by thirteen artists from New York City who, through their art, memorialize and react to the September 11 tragedy,

 Memorial Exhibition, photos by Jin Lee

-Historical Exhibition; a NYFD Ladder 3’s fire truck, badly damaged by the collapse of the towers, is a symbol of the sacrifice of all firefighters who perished during the rescuing effort on 9/11; photo by Jin Lee
+Historical Exhibition; an NYFD Ladder 3’s fire truck, badly damaged by the collapse of the towers, is a symbol of the sacrifice of all firefighters who perished during the rescuing effort on 9/11; photo by Jin Lee

 View of the Foundation Hall from above, with the “Slurry Wall” on the left and the 36-feet steel column in the center; photo by Jin Lee

-The 9/11 Museum Entrance Pavilion designed by Snøhetta, photo © jeff goldberg/esto
+The 9/11 Museum Entrance Pavilion designed by Snøhetta, photo © Jeff Goldberg/Esto

 Photo by Amy Dreher

-The stairwell leading from the entrance pavilion to the museum’s underground galleries, photo © jeff goldberg/esto
+The stairwell leading from the entrance pavilion to the museum’s underground galleries, photo © Jeff Goldberg/Esto

 View of the Twin Towers’ facade columns in the Entrance Pavilion, photo by Jin Lee